Manifest (13.09.19: v0.0.2)

 ‘Communal’ (shared by all, also of conflict, members of a community; for common use) .
 What would a ‘Communal Computer’ look like?
 Together with the notion of (dis)connection in the usage of a computer and the computer as an exhibition space in which anything is possible.
 Not possible through taking over the state or through any other disruptive action, however, through a communal usage of the liberating possibilities of gaining control of the internet by transgressing it into analogue medium, peer-to-peer networks, creating alternative spaces, and hacking, in which the state does not notice the embodied activities through the action of dissappearing <> reappearing – disconnecting <> connecting – shutdown <> accelerate

-Perhaps this could be a constructive type of a ‘communal computer’?
+Perhaps this could be a ‘communal computer’?